 This font with its flowing and artistic, yet somewhat scholarly look lends itself to formal invitations or announcements.
 It is not a bad choice to add a personal touch to some types of work.
 An advantage of this typeface is that there is also a bold and black version, something that is rare in copperplate fonts.

-Kunstler Script was designed by the German Stempel foundry in 1902.
-Hans Bohn, a German graphic artist and type designer, extended the font family in 1957 with a black weight.
+Kuenstler Script was designed by the German Stempel foundry in 1902.
+Hans Bohn, a German graphic artist, and type designer, extended the font family in 1957 with a black weight.
 Nowadays this typeface is part of Linotype’s font collection.

-Given the origin of this typeface, it isn’t surprising that the ‘u’ in its name really should be a ‘ü’, as in Künstler Script.
-The German ‘ü’ character is sometimes written ‘ue’, which is why you will also find references to Kuenstler Script.
+Given the origin of this typeface, it isn’t surprising that the ‘ue’ in its name really should be a ‘ü’, as in Künstler Script.
+The German ‘ü’ character is usually written ‘ue’, but can also be written as a simple ‘u’, as in Kunstler Script.